MichaelRCruz/thoughts/0.md

 `a`, `x`, `z` all symbolize time in a linear fashion form `a` to `z` likewise for `x` and `o` but as intermediate states with x being within any incremental gauge that can only factor up and factor down by 10.

-The next readme will explore how to apply this thinking to a fully nested application includng details on authentication startegy lifecycles.
+The next readme will explore how to apply this thinking to a fully nested application including details on authentication strategy lifecycles.

 TODO: stuff